 Salt is great for enhancing flavor and tenderizing, but there’s no reason you can’t ramp up the flavor profile a bit.
 You can easily mix in some of your favorite seasonings and spices to your dry brine mix.
 Examples include:

 Go traditional, or create an exotic blend for a taste of international cuisine.
 When it comes to seasonings, there’s no limit but your imagination.

-How Much Seasoning Should I Use?
+How Much Flavoring Should I Use?

 You don’t want to overwhelm the meat, nor interfere with the salt process.
 It doesn’t take a lot of seasoning to make a big difference in flavor.

-For large poultry, you might use ¼ teaspoon of each extra ingredient per pound.
+For large poultry, you might use ¼ teaspoon of each extra ingredient per-pound.
 For smaller cuts, like chops and steaks, try half that amount.

-Step-by-step Instructions For Dry Brining Turkey
+Dry Brining Turkey Step-by-Step

 Turkey is one of the most popular meats for brining.
 It’s far too easy to cook a dry and tasteless bird, and brining is the simplest way to avoid a Christmas or Thanksgiving disaster.

 This is how it’s done: